Now, there's a new, simpler way to shop for health coverage

 If your employer does not offer health coverage …

-You’ll be able to use the individual Health Insurance Marketplace to find a health plan that works for you and your family.
+You can use the individual Health Insurance Marketplace to find a health plan that works for you and your family.
 And, depending on your income, you may be able to get help covering the costs.